statpascal/emul99/readme.txt

 into a single file and padded to 8 KB) are required.

-Additional ROMs that can be utilized are the original disk controller DSR ROM, the DSR ROM of the TiPi (included in the package) and the ROMs/GROMs of the P-code card.
+Additional ROMs that can be utilized are the original disk controller DSR ROM, the DSR ROM of the TiPi (included in the package), the DSR ROM of the RS232 card and the ROMs/GROMs of the P-code card.
 The latter ones consist of 8 files with the GROMs (6 KB each), a 4 KB file with the lower part of the DSR ROM and an 8 KB file with the two upper banks.

 The directory "roms" contains a file "roms.txt" showing the file names and their sizes as they are expected by the various configuration files.